Zinhle1920/ST10470323/ST10470323 Zinhle Msiza WEDE5020/Documents/ST10470323 Zinhle Msiza WEDE5020/README.md

 **Changelog**
 **2025/09/26**
-*Fixed the navigation.
-*Updated navigation theme.
-*Filled in content for other pages.
-*Linked external CSS to all webpagesfor consistent styling.
+-**index.html** : Added homepage with navigation bar and links to all pages for easy access

 ## Overview
 This is the website for **Future Forward SA**, a non-profit organization empowering young South Africans with skills, confidence, and career opportunities.